Bridgwater: History

-History

-Bridgwater proper

-Bridgwater is mentioned both in the Domesday Book and in the earlier Anglo-Saxon Chronicle dating from around 800, owing its origin as a trade centre to its position at the mouth of the chief river in Somerset.
+Bridgwater is mentioned both in the Domesday Book and in the earlier Anglo-Saxon Chronicle dating from around 800, owing its origin as a trade centre to its position near to the mouth of the chief river in Somerset.
 It was formerly part of the Hundred of North Petherton.
 In a legend of Alfred the Great, he burnt some cakes while hiding in the marshes of Athelney near Bridgwater, after the Danish invasion in 875, while in 878 the major engagement of the Battle of Cynwit may have been at nearby Cannington.

-William Briwere was granted the lordship of the Manor of Bridgwater by King John in 1201, and founded Bridgwater Friary.
-Through Briwere's influence, King John granted three charters in 1200; for the construction of Bridgwater Castle, for the creation of a borough, and for a market.
-Bridgwater Castle was a substantial structure built in Old Red Sandstone, covering a site of 8 or 9 acres (32,000 to 36,000 m^{2}).
+The Lord of the manor of Bridgwater was granted to William Briwere in 1201 by King John.
+Through Briwere's influence, the king had granted three charters in 1200 for the construction of Bridgwater Castle, for the creation of a borough, and for a market.

+Bridgwater Castle was a substantial structure built in Old Red Sandstone, covering a site of 8 or 9 acre.
 A tidal moat, up to 65 ft wide in places, flowed about along the line of the modern thoroughfares of Fore Street and Castle Moat, and between Northgate and Chandos Street.
 The main entrance opposite the Cornhill was built with a pair of adjacent gates and drawbridges.
 In addition to a keep, located at the south-east corner of what is now King Square, documents show that the complex included a dungeon, chapel, stables and a bell tower.
 Built on the only raised ground in the town, the castle controlled the crossing of the town bridge.
-A 12 ft thick portion of the castle wall and water gate can still be seen on West Quay, and the remains of a wall of a building that was probably built within the castle can be viewed in Queen Street.
+A portion of the castle wall and water gate can still be seen on West Quay, and the remains of a wall of a building that was probably built within the castle can be viewed in Queen Street.
 The foundations of the tower forming the north-east corner of the castle are buried beneath Homecastle House.

-William Briwere also founded St John's hospital which, by the time of the Dissolution of the Monasteries under Henry VIII, was worth the substantial sum of almost 121 pounds, as well as starting the construction of the town's first stone bridge.
-William Briwere also went on to found the Franciscan Bridgwater Friary in the town.
+William Briwere also founded St John's hospital which, by the time of the Dissolution of the Monasteries under Henry VIII, was worth a substantial sum of more than 120 pounds.
+He was also responsible for starting the construction of the town's first stone bridge and went on to found the Bridgwater Friary.

-During the 13th century Second Barons' War against Henry III, Bridgwater was held by the barons against the King.
-Other charters were granted by Henry III in 1227 (confirmed in 1318, 1370, 1380), which gave Bridgwater a guild merchant which was important for the regulation of trade, allowing guild members to trade freely in the town, and to impose payments and restrictions upon others.
-Bridgwater's peasants under Nicholas Frampton took part in the Peasants' Revolt of 1381, sacking Sydenham House, murdering the local tax collectors and destroying the records.
+Other charters were granted by Henry III in 1227 (confirmed in 1318, 1370, 1380).
+These gave Bridgwater a guild merchant which was important for the regulation of trade, allowing guild members to trade freely in the town, and to impose payments and restrictions upon others.